 Predicting future cancer burden

 Predictions made in The Lancet's special edition are bleak.
-They estimate that the number of women diagnosed with breast cancer across the globe will almost double - from 1.7 million last year to 3.2 million in 2030.
+They estimate that the number of women diagnosed with breast cancer across the globe will almost double - from 1.7 million last year to

 Similarly disturbing, cervical cancer is predicted to increase by 25 percent to over 700,000 by 2030.
 These increases will be predominantly in LMICs.